-- 1.1 Broxtowe, Gedling, Nottingham City and Rushcliffe Councils are working jointly to prepare evidence to support the Greater Nottingham Strategic Plan.
-As part of this work, the Councils have undertaken a strategic Green Belt Review. - 1.2 A separate Green Belt Background Paper provides further information regarding Green Belt Policy, the need for a review and how Green Belt issues will be addressed as part of the Strategic Plan. - 1.3 The review updates the previous assessment and any changes in scoring are made clear in the red text.
-The review takes into account changes since the last review, such as: - o development on the ground; - o revised conservation area boundaries: and - o local plan proposals (housing and employment allocations/sites) - 1.4 The main report sets out the methodology used for undertaking targeted assessments of the Green Belt and each local authority has its own appendix this appendix relates only to Nottingham City Council.
+- 1.0 Broxtowe, Gedling, Nottingham City and Rushcliffe Councils are working jointly to prepare evidence to support the Greater Nottingham Strategic Plan.
+As part of this work, the Councils have undertaken a strategic Green Belt Review. - 1.1 A separate Green Belt Background Paper provides further information regarding Green Belt Policy, the need for a review and how Green Belt issues are addressed as part of the Strategic Plan. - 1.2 The review updates the previous assessment and any changes in scoring are made clear in the red text.
+The review takes into account changes since the last review, such as: - o development on the ground; - o revised conservation area boundaries; and - o local plan proposals (housing and employment allocations/sites) - 1.3 The main report sets out the methodology used for undertaking targeted assessments of the Green Belt and each local authority has its own appendix this appendix relates only to Nottingham City Council.
 This review has been prepared to support the Greater Nottingham Strategic Plan and therefore only looks at broad areas.
-A more detailed assessment of specific sites will be undertaken as part of each Council's Part 2 Local Plan reviews. - 1.5 The review assesses areas against Assessment Criteria and uses the scoring matrix, set out at Appendix A. These are based on the following purposes of including land in the Green Belt as set out in national planning policy guidance (NPPF):- - 1. to check the unrestricted sprawl of large built-up areas; - 2. to prevent neighbouring towns from merging into one another; - 3. to assist in safeguarding the countryside from encroachment; - 4. to preserve the setting and special character of historic towns; and - 5. to assist in urban regeneration, by encouraging the recycling of derelict and other urban land. - 1.6 Lower scores mean that a broad area is, overall, less valuable in terms of the Green Belt. - 1.7 It should be noted that the Green Belt Review only forms part of the site selection process and decisions regarding whether a site is allocated for development will be dependent on a number of other factors.
-Other factors, such as landscape, flooding and nature conservation will be the subject of separate assessments and will be given due weight when making decisions about which sites to allocate for development. - 1.8 Nottingham City's boundary is constrained by the surrounding District Councils of Ashfield, Broxtowe, Gedling and Rushcliffe and as such, the amount of Green Belt within the City is very limited.
-Figure NC.2 shows the extent of the Green
+A more detailed assessment of specific sites will be undertaken as part of future plan preparation. - 1.4 The review assesses areas against Assessment Criteria and uses the scoring matrix, set out at Appendix A of the Methodology document.
+These are based on the following purposes of including land in the Green Belt as set out in the National Planning Policy Framework (NPPF):- - 1. to check the unrestricted sprawl of large built-up areas: - 2. to prevent neighbouring towns from merging into one another; - 3. to assist in safeguarding the countryside from encroachment; - 4. to preserve the setting and special character of historic towns; and - 5. to assist in urban regeneration, by encouraging the recycling of derelict and other urban land. - 1.5 Lower scores mean that a broad area is, overall, less valuable in terms of the Green Belt. - 1.6 It should be noted that the Green Belt Review only forms part of the site selection process and decisions regarding whether a site is allocated for development will be dependent on a number of other factors.
+Other factors, such as landscape, flooding and nature conservation will be the subject of separate assessments and have been given due weight when making decisions about which sites to allocate for development. - 1.7 Nottingham City's boundary is constrained by the surrounding District Councils of Ashfield, Broxtowe, Gedling and Rushcliffe and as such, the amount of Green

-Belt within the City and the 4 areas (North, West, South and East) that make up the Nottingham City Green Belt which were assessed as part of this review.
+Belt within the City is very limited.
+Figure NC.2 shows the extent of the Green Belt within the City and the 4 areas (North, West, South and East) that make up the Nottingham City Green Belt which were assessed as part of this review.
 Joint assessments were undertaken with Rushcliffe Borough Council for Broad Areas 3B and 3C.